Jill Schupp

 Jill Schupp (née Seltzer; born January 27, 1955) is an American politician and a former Democratic member of the Missouri Senate, representing the 24th district consisting of the western suburbs of St. Louis from 2015 to 2023.
 Previously, Schupp represented the 88th district in the Missouri House of Representatives.

 On December 3, 2019, she announced she would run for Missouri's 2nd congressional district in 2020.
+Schupp won the primary but was defeated by incumbent Republican Ann Wagner in the general election.

 Early life and education

 Schupp graduated from Parkway North High School in Creve Coeur, Missouri and the University of Missouri in Columbia.
 She did subsequent graduate work at University of Missouri at St. Louis, where she received a teachers certificate.
-After a brief stint as a teacher she worked as a small business executive for an advertisement agency.
+After a brief stint as a teacher she worked as a small business executive for her husband's advertisement agency.

 Political career

 Schupp's political career began in 2000 as a member of the Ladue School Board, where she served for six years including two terms as President.
 In 2007, she was elected to the Creve Coeur City Council.